googlearchive/cloud-playground/README.txt

 ===================================
-bliss - Cloud Playground IDE
+playground - Cloud Playground IDE
 ===================================

-bliss is a "dev_appserver" in the cloud.
+playground is a "dev_appserver" in the cloud.
 It's an experimental IDE for the Cloud Playground, which serves as a thin wrapper on top of mimic, demonstrating what you can do with mimic.